KIOS-Research/CCWI2022-PathoINVEST/README.md

 # Journal paper
-Model and data used for the journal paper with title "Addressing Drinking Water Contamination: A Case Study Comparing Traditional with Model-based Approaches"
+Network and msx file used for the journal paper with title "Addressing Drinking Water Contamination: A Case Study Comparing Traditional with Model-based Approaches".